GP-Stanley/tech264-terraform/terraform.md

 ## How AWS credentials should never be passed to Terraform:
 * Never hardcode credentials in Terraform configuration files (.tf files).
 * Avoid committing credentials into version control (e.g., GitHub).
+  * Including sensitive data in configuration files in s a major security risk, as it can caccidently be commited to version control.

 <br>

 ## Why use Terraform for different environments (e.g. production, testing, etc.)?
+* Terraform makes it easy to manage multiple environments (like production, testing, and development) by allowing you to reuse the same infrastructure definitions with different configurations.

+### Benefits
 Terraform is ideal for managing multiple environments because:

 * **Separation of Concerns**: You can define different state files and configurations for each environment (production, testing, etc.), ensuring that changes in one environment do not affect others.

 * **Consistency**: Using the same infrastructure code across environments ensures consistent deployment and reduces the chances of configuration drift.
+  * Most of, if not all, the depencencies should match.
+  * e.g., environment variables across the team are the same.
+  * e.g., testing can be carried out in a consistent environment with matching dependencies to ensure that the tests in the **QA** environment run in the same in the production environment, testing resources can be easily disposed of when the tests are no longer necessary, **PROD** should only differ in scalability.

 * **Automation**: Terraform makes it easy to spin up environments quickly, which is especially useful for testing or staging environments.

 * **Workspaces and Modules**: Terraform provides workspaces and modules that help manage separate environments in a scalable and organised way.

+* **Version Control**: Track infrastructure changes in different environments with version control, which adds traceability and accountability.

 <br>